 What is the difference between a manufacturer coupon and a store coupon?

 A manufacturer coupon is issued by the product’s maker and works at any retailer that accepts coupons.
 A store coupon is issued by a specific retailer and only works there.
-The key practical difference: you can use both on the same item at stores that allow stacking.
+The practical upside: you can use both on the same item at stores that allow stacking.

 Can I use manufacturer coupons at any store?